Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 How to check:

-Not being aware or informed of other financing options can jeopardise your decision making process, as it doesn’t give you the entire picture.
-You’re made to believe otherwise and rather than having to review what deal suits you better in the long run, you’re left agreeing to one which your dealer forces into you.
+Not being aware or informed of other financing options can jeopardise your decision-making process, as it doesn’t give you the entire picture.
+You’re made to believe otherwise and rather than having to review what deal suits you better in the long run, you’re left agreeing to one that your dealer forces on you.

-The best way to know if commission was not disclosed into your agreement, is to check for terms such as commission, broker fee and introducer fee, as these are the legal names to the terms which should mean commission, in a certain car finance agreement.
+The best way to know if commission was not disclosed in your agreement is to check for terms such as commission, broker fee and introducer fee, as these are the legal names for the terms which should mean commission, in a certain car finance agreement.
 If there wasn’t any mention of these, then you can contact your lender to request for a written confirmation to know if any commission was paid and how much it costs.
 Should the lender refuse to disclose this amount, then this can constitute an act of mis-selling.

-Given the premise that dealers are allowed to increase interest rates even beyond the lender’s base rates, this creates malice on a dealer’s intention to give the best possible deal to their customers, or top up the interest rate so it reflects positively on the commission they make.
-But unfair interest rates means that buyers may be left paying out more than they should have not, brought about by poor credit, but rather because the dealers wanted to make more commission.
+Given the premise that dealers are allowed to increase interest rates even beyond the lender’s base rates, this creates malice in a dealer’s intention to give the best possible deal to their customers, or top up the interest rate so it reflects positively on the commission they make.
+But unfair interest rates mean that buyers may be left paying out more than they should have, not brought about by poor credit, but rather because the dealers wanted to make more commission.

 Review your contract carefully and check for additional charges that you weren’t previously aware of.
-If you see any fee or product which was added, but wasn’t something you agreed during the agreement signing, then this can make you eligible for compensation or refund.
-These add-ons often inflates the total cost of the loan and if bundled without proper explanation can cause financial difficulties on your end.
+If you see any fee or product that was added, but wasn’t something you agreed to during the agreement signing, then this can make you eligible for compensation or refund.
+These add-ons often inflate the total cost of the loan and if bundled without proper explanation, can cause financial difficulties on your end.

-Ethical dealers present you with multiple financing options, and refrain from simply giving you one choice.
-There are tons of other available options in the car financing industry such as Hire Purchase, Personal Contract Purchase and Leasing or bank loans, which all has its sets of pros and cons depending on your situation and financial capacity.
-But if your dealers steers you towards a single option, then it may mean they are maximising profits, rather than prioritise what’s best for you as a buyer.
+Ethical dealers present you with multiple financing options and refrain from simply giving you one choice.
+There are tons of other available options in the car financing industry such as Hire Purchase, Personal Contract Purchase and Leasing or bank loans, which all have their sets of pros and cons depending on your situation and financial capacity.
+But if your dealer steers you towards a single option, then it may mean they are maximising profits, rather than prioritising what’s best for you as a buyer.
 Fair deals should be able to allow you to build your own comparisons of the different plans you have and choose what works best for your needs.

 It’s important to know the common mis-selling scenarios present in the car finance industry so you can avoid it.
 Many customers who financed a Mercedes vehicle were unknowingly subjected to unfair practices that led them to overpay.
 Below are some of the most common ways mis-selling occurred in Mercedes finance deals: